igij01/CS-180-Group-Project-001-2/ProjectLayout.md

          1. messaging body
          2. options
    2. could have some subclasses to sum different section together to make it more presentable

+note:
+- Data must persist regardless of whether or not a user is connected.
+If a user disconnects and reconnects, their data should still be present.
+If a user creates an account and then closes the application (it is no longer running), they should still be able to log in when running it again.
+- Descriptive errors should appear as appropriate.
+For example, if someone tries to log in with an invalid account.
+The application should not crash under any circumstances.